The 20 Best Electric Guitar Brands (2023)

 While Squier is a budget brand of Fender, Epiphone does the same kind of job for Gibson.
 The list of electric guitars in the offer matches Gibson’s offer almost entirely, so you can get a Les Paul for a pretty affordable price, as well as models like SG, Explorer, etc.

 All of them feature more than decent quality and they are a perfect choice for beginners, who usually don’t have thousands of dollars to spend on Gibson products.

 Notable Epiphone guitar:

 The pick is the Epiphone SG Standard.
-It comes in the iconic worn cherry finish and features all ingredients you’d want.
+It comes in the iconic worn cherry finish and features all the ingredients you’d want.
 Of course, we are talking about the mahogany body, rosewood fingerboard, legendary design, a couple of humbuckers, etc.

 Gretsch is one of the oldest guitar brands alive today, which produced many iconic instruments used by most 60’s guitarists.
-Their hollow and semi-hollow body guitars were legendary back then and were the primary choice of stars like Elvis Presley, Eddie Cochran, as well as The Animals, The Beatles, The Rolling Stones, later.
+Their hollow and semi-hollow body guitars were legendary back then and were the primary choice of stars like Elvis Presley, and Eddie Cochran, as well as The Animals, The Beatles, The Rolling Stones, later.

 Notable Gretsch guitar:

-Gretsch G5410T reflects the Gretsch style perfectly with its hollow-body design with a laminated maple top, back, and sides along with rosewood fingerboard, Bigsby vibrato, and 2 humbucker pickups.
+Gretsch G5410T reflects the Gretsch style perfectly with its hollow-body design with a laminated maple top, back, and sides along with a rosewood fingerboard, Bigsby vibrato, and 2 humbucker pickups.